Common schema

 **M2H** was born in about 2019 as a Python script of about 50 lines of code written

-developed up to its current state.
+up to the current state.

 where the program was going to be used.
-For now the Java implementation slows down the development as
+For now the Java implementation slows down the development

 ----------------------------------------------------------------------------------------------------